zyvy/Udacity-SQL-Notes/Lesson-1-SQL-Basics.md

 4. Can replicate data
 5. Can analyze multiple tables at once
 6. Can do complex analysis
+7. Incredible flexible

+### There are some major advantages to using traditional relational databases, which we interact with using SQL.
+The five most apparent are:

+SQL is easy to understand.
+Traditional databases allow us to access data directly.
+Traditional databases allow us to audit and replicate our data.
+SQL is a great tool for analyzing multiple tables at once.
+SQL allows you to analyze more complex questions than dashboard tools like Google Analytics.

 ### Why do businesses like DBs?
 1. Data integrity is ensured